Proper setup for virus protection varies wildly with different operating systems, machine users, security requirements, and personal preference.

 2) Don’t overreact

 Computer viruses and malware are a threat to almost all computer users, but quite often computer users overreact to this threat and and as a result suffer more negative affects such as down time, software problems, and spam.
 Fake or out of date forwarded virus and worm warnings continue to circulate around the internet, acting like worms themselves.
-If you are spending far more time and money maintaining anti-virus software (waiting for scans, installing, dealing with compatibility issues) then you have spent cleaning up after malware attacks, you are likely overdoing it.
-Don’t forward antivirus emails unless you have comfirmed their accuracy!
+Keep in mind that some malware pretends to be antivirus software!

 3) Maintain a security policy

 Anti-virus and anti-malware decisions will be easier to make if a security policy is in place.
 Does your machine have any data on it that if leaked would pose a security risk?
 Does your machine function in a mission critical process such as a single server?
 If the answer to these questions is yes, you should keep a strict security policy – for example perhaps avoiding internet browsing entirely on these machines, and maintaining top of the line security and anti-virus software.
 If there is no top-secret data on your computer, and if a crash will not mean the end of the world, you will be better off with a relaxed security policy.